 It might sound like a cost-saving measure, but in fact this question can help leverage IT security.
 Within your security architecture, you may find opportunities for simplification and consolidation that actually minimize entry points, numbers of privileges, numbers of applications, and potential backdoors in your systems, as well as ensuring separation of duties.Increase focus on API and application security.
 Design endpoint security and cloud application security hand in hand to provide data security and threat protection.

 Make sure your applications and architecture are data-centric in order to enable processing and analytics.
 How can existing “raw” data be used in a different context to benefit your organization?
 With the right approach (and knowledge level), analytics data that can be used in other contexts can be a true goldmine.

 This question depends to a great extent on who is doing the asking.
 The CFO needs to leverage their in-depth and overall knowledge of the business to identify where specific data insights can benefit the business.

 These questions, from a CFO to IT Security, will ultimately help your business determine the effectiveness of security programs, identify areas requiring additional focus, and map the need to implement changes.
 Once the work has been done, it’s time to start monitoring these investments and tracking performance, in both IT security and financial terms.

-Contact our CFO Jesper Juul for a talk about your current IT security and compliance.
+Contact our CCO Jesper Juul for a talk about your current IT security and compliance.